• Free shipping on all orders

 4. Enhanced Focus

 While there is a chance that a second dog may cause both dogs to ignore you, there’s also a good chance that the presence of a second dog will help both dogs focus on training and commands.
-Sometimes, if a dog sees another dog acting a certain way and receiving praise and rewards for it, then they will learn to mimic the behavior.
-Seeing another dog perform a trick can also make it easier for the second dog to understand what you’re asking of them when they’re given a command.
+Sometimes, if a dog sees another dog acting a certain way and receives praise and rewards for it, then they will learn to mimic the behavior.
+Seeing another dog perform a trick can also make it easier for the second dog to understand what you’re asking of them when they are given a command.

 5. Provide Homes for Two Dogs